beneopp/differentially_expressed_gene_analysis/README.md

 # Introduction

 The following code was implemented based on an assignment for a Computational Genomics course at Carnegie Mellon University.
-The assignment write-up can be found in hw_2.pdf.
-This assignment demonstrates my skills in normalization, normalization.py, differential gene expression analysis, dispersion.py and de_genes.py, and cell type differentiation, classification.py.
+This assignment write-up can be found in hw_2.pdf.
+The code in the code folder demonstrates my skills in normalization (see normalization.py), differential gene expression analysis (see dispersion.py and de_genes.py), and cell type differentiation (see classification.py).

 # Code Outline